AI-Native Development

 The Path Forward

-The discipline of context engineering will separate teams that thrive from teams that drown in AI-generated chaos.
+Context engineering will separate teams that thrive from teams that drown in AI-generated chaos.
 The question is no longer whether AI can write code.
 The question is whether your specifications are precise enough for AI to write the right code.

 Ready to put these insights into practice?